DonhauserK/DonhauserK.github.io/README.md

 # Welcome
-My name is Konstantin Donhauser and I am a first year PhD student at the ETH Zurich AI center suppervised by Fanny Yang and co-supervised by Afonso Bandeira.
-I have a Masters and Bachelors degree in Electrical Engineering and a Bachelors degree in Mathematics all from the ETH.<br/>
+My name is Konstantin Donhauser and I am a first year PhD student at the ETH Zurich AI center supervised by Fanny Yang and co-supervised by Afonso Bandeira.
+I have a Masters and Bachelors degree in Electrical Engineering and a Bachelors degree in Mathematics all from the ETH Zurich.

-My research focus can be broadly summarized as anything related to the **theoretical aspects of machine learning**.
-In particular, I have recently worked on topics related to **high dimensional statistics**,**interpolation theory** and **adversarial robustness**.
+My research focus can broadly be summarized as anything related to the **theoretical aspects of machine learning**.
+In particular, I have recently worked on topics related to **high dimensional statistics**, **interpolation theory** and **adversarial robustness**.

 ## Preprints
 Interpolation can hurt robust generalization even when there is no noise\